Codependency and Dependent Personality Disorder

 The Codependent’s Inner Mother and Child

-Parents of codependents teach their offspring to expect only conditional, transactional love: the child is supposed to render a service or fulfil the parent's wishes in return for affection and compassion, attention and emotion.
+Parents of codependents teach their offspring to expect only conditional, transactional love: the child is supposed to render a service, perform, fulfil the parent's wishes, or realize the narcissistic parent’s dreams in return for affection and compassion, attention and emotion.
 Ineluctably, the hurt child reacts with rage to this unjust mistreatment.

 With no recourse to the offending parent, this fury is either directed outwardly, at others (who stand in for the bad parent) - or inwardly.
-The former solution yields a psychopath, or a passive-aggressive (negativistic) - the latter solution, a masochist.
+The former solution yields in adulthood a psychopath, or a passive-aggressive (negativistic) - the latter solution, a masochist or someone with a depressive illness.
 Similarly, with an unavailable parent, the child's reserve of love can be directed inward, at himself (to yield a narcissist), or outward, towards others (and, thus, form a codependent.)

-All these choices retard personal growth and are self-annihilating.
-In all four paths the adult plays the dual roles of a punitive parent and an eternal child, who is unable and unwilling to grow up for fear of incurring the wrath of the parent with whom he had merged so thoroughly early on.
+All these choices retard personal growth, arrest development, and are self-defeating.
+In all four paths the adult plays the dual roles of a punitive parent and an eternal vulnerable child, who is unable and unwilling to grow up for fear of incurring the wrath of the parent with whom she had merged so thoroughly early on.

 When the codependent merges with a love object, she interprets her newfound attachment and bond as a betrayal of the punitive parent.
 She fully anticipates the internalized parent’s disapproval and dreads its (self-)destructive disciplinarian measures.
 In an attempt to placate this implacable divinity she turns on her partner and lashes out at him, thus establishing where her true loyalties and affiliation lie (i.e., with the parent.)
 Concurrently, she punishes herself as she tries to pre-empt the merciless onslaught of her sadistic parental introjects and superego: she engages in a panoply of self-destructive and self-defeating behaviours.